alexandra-simeonova/drafts/luigi-tutorials/tutorial23.md

 Is there a way to avoid this issue?
 Another way to generate UI5 app?

-5. ??? :question: The UI5 generator has changed.
+5. > ? :question: The UI5 generator has changed.
 It has different questions now.
-This is what it looked like [before](https://developers.sap.com/tutorials/luigi-app-basic-setup/jcr:content.github-proxy.1644267916.file/ui5-yo.png).
-I just guessed and entered these answers, but I don't know if it's correct:
+- This is what it looked like [before](https://developers.sap.com/tutorials/luigi-app-basic-setup/jcr:content.github-proxy.1644267916.file/ui5-yo.png).
+- I just guessed and entered these answers for the new questions, but I don't know if it's correct:

 ![ui5 screenshot](ui5.png)

-6. Maybe 1 more step is needed - verify if ui5 app installed correctly?
+6. > ? :question: Maybe 1 more step is needed - verify if ui5 app installed correctly?
+How can this be done?